mpdf/mpdf.github.io/reference/mpdf-functions/setdoctemplate.md

 Specify an external PDF file to use as a template.
 Each page of the external source PDF file will be used as a template for the corresponding page in your new document.
-If the current mPDF document has more pages than the external PDF source document, the last page will (optionally) continue to be used for any remaining pages.
+If the current mPDF document has more pages than the external PDF source document, the last page or last 2 pages will (optionally) continue to be used for any remaining pages.

 # Parameters